zhangzhiguo-a11y/openclaw-auditkit/README.md

 # OpenClaw AuditKit

-OpenClaw AuditKit is a small CLI and JSON packet format for self-evolving tools, agent workflows, and CI automation.
+OpenClaw AuditKit is a lightweight audit system for self-evolving tools and agent workflows.
+Class C never merges, Class A auto-merges after audit, and Class B requires agent confirmation after audit.
+Failed changes are rejected until evidence is provided.

 It is designed to keep automation moving without turning every unresolved audit into a manual bottleneck.
 AuditKit routes feedback back to the change owner,